adeyblue/ManAboutTheHouseEdits/index.md

 Larry: Allo, what's all this then?

->> Larry: Who's in line for the big birthday kiss from me then?
+> Larry: Who's in line for the big birthday kiss from me then?
->> Robin: [Effeminately] Well if you really insist
+> Robin: [Effeminately] Well if you really insist
->> Jo: It's Chrissy
+> Jo: It's Chrissy
->> Robin: [Effeminately] You are a spoil sport
+> Robin: [Effeminately] You are a spoil sport

 Chrissy: Hey it's from Neil

 ## 11:11

 * No dialogue is cut here, but the part of Chrissy's film that was shot from the back of Robin's motorbike is slightly different in the ITV version.
 It lasts for 93 frames in both, but frame 1 of the ITV version is frame 13 of the dailymotion version.
-There's no extra at the end of the ITV version, it's simply had the first 12 frames cut and the remaining has been stretched to fill the gap meaning it now contains 12 duplicate frames.
+There's no extra at the end of the ITV version, it's simply had the first 12 frames cut and the remaining has been stretched to fill the gap, meaning it now contains 12 duplicate frames.

 * The only thing that's any sort of visible in those 12 frames is this.
 Considering it looks like a shop front, it's probably not that offensive
 ![The frame of footage containing... something](s5e1footage.png)

 ## 18:09

 George: Right, I'll get my glasses
-[George enter the Ropers front room]
+[George enters the Ropers front room]

->> George: Glasses, glasses.
+> George: Glasses, glasses.
 Mildred, have you seen...
->> [Mildred holds up a dirty magazine]
+> [Mildred holds up a dirty magazine]
->> George: Where'd you find that then?
+> George: Where'd you find that then?
->> Mildred: In your new hiding place George
+> Mildred: In your new hiding place George
->> George: I don't hide them I leave them in a convenient spot.
+> George: I don't hide them I leave them in a convenient spot.
 What were you doing on top of the wardrobe anyway?
->> Mildred: I was cleaning up the dirt, George.
+> Mildred: I was cleaning up the dirt, George.
 George, sit down
->> George: Not just now Mildred I'm in a hurry
+> George: Not just now Mildred I'm in a hurry
->> Mildred: Sit!
+> Mildred: Sit!
->> George: Oh gawd [he sits down]
+> George: Oh gawd [he sits down]
->> Mildred: That's better.
+> Mildred: That's better.
 Now.
 Are we sitting comfortably?
 Then we'll begin.
 Now George, I am going to make a serious effort to find out exactly why you read /this sort of muck/.
 Now, tell me honestly George, [opens up the magazine] what does that do for you?
->> George: Well, it's a... she's upside down Mildred
+> George: Well, it's a... she's upside down Mildred
->> Mildred: She's meant to be George, she was photographed that way
+> Mildred: She's meant to be George, she was photographed that way
->> George: Oh well, can't we discuss this later?
+> George: Oh well, can't we discuss this later?
->> Mildred: No, we can't.
+> Mildred: No, we can't.
 Now George, really I mean, what has she got that I haven't got?
->> George: Now don't be silly Mildred
+> George: Now don't be silly Mildred
->> Mildred: Alright George, I know what it is.
+> Mildred: Alright George, I know what it is.
 You don't have to tell me
->> George: Oh right, I'll be off then
+> George: Oh right, I'll be off then
->> Mildred: Stay!
+> Mildred: Stay!

 [Scene change]
 Jerry: This is the real thing this mate

 ## 21:18

-The Mr Magoo film starts playing
+[The Mr Magoo film starts playing]

->> Larry: That cost me a bloody fiver!
+> Larry: That cost me a bloody fiver!

 Larry: I'll murder that Ken